pic

 Introduction

 So far, we've been using the built-in macro @simd to apply SIMD instructions.
-This approach merely suggests the potential advantages of SIMD, leaving the final decision on its implementation to the compiler.
-Moreover, the @simd macro only implements basic features of SIMD, and prioritizes code safety over performance.
+This macro is relatively limited in certain respects.
+For one, it only hints at the potential advantages of applying SIMD, leaving the final decision implementation to the compiler's discretion.
+Moreover, it only provides basic features of SIMD, prioritizing code safety over performance.

-Next, we consider the macro @turbo from the package LoopVectorization.
-This macro consistently implements SIMD optimizations when invoked, and applies more aggressive optimizations compared to @simd.
-Additionally, unlike @simd, @turbo can be utilized in both for-loops and broadcasting operations.
+Next, we introduce the macro @turbo from the package LoopVectorization, which offers several distinct advantages.
+First, it enforces SIMD optimizations when invoked, rather than merely suggesting them.
+Furthermore, it applies more aggressive optimizations compared to @simd.
+Finally, @turbo supports both for-loops and broadcasting operations, contrasting with @simd's exclusive applicability to for-loops.

 Caveats About Improper Use of @turbo

-Unlike @simd, @turbo could return wrong results if used for certain operations.
-This is because the package makes some additional assumptions about operations with the goal of applying optimizations more aggressively.
-In particular, @turbo
+In contrast to @simd, applying @turbo requires some caution, as it may lead to incorrect results if misapplied.
+This issue arises because the macro makes additional assumptions about the operations being performed, with the goal of applying optimizations more aggressively.
+In particular:

-Regarding the latter, computing a vector with cumulative sums of a vector will return incorrect results.
-This can be observed below, where we check the resulting vector by summing all its values.
+An example of the latter is when computing a vector holding cumulative sums of another vector.
+This can be observed below, where we verify the final result by summing all values in the output vector.

 x = rand(1_000_000)